 Festivals are a tool to bring life to a state of exuberance and enthusiasm.
 Without them, life would become an endless series of mundane Wednesdays.
 The Babu’s and Moshai’s of Bangla know how to create an environment of energy, zeal, and rejuvenation.
-With myriad festivals in West Bengal, one can look forward to some great fun and fervor.
-The incredible state indeed has a lot more to offer beyond the ancient history and mesmerizing culture.
+With myriad festivals in West Bengal, one can look forward to some great fun and fervour.
+The incredible state indeed has a lot more to offer beyond the ancient history and mesmerising culture.

 As natives of West Bengal said, “Baaro Maash E Tero Parbon'' which means thirteen festivals in twelve months, life in West Bengal is full of enthusiasm and delight all throughout the year.
 Though the list is longer than thirteen festivals, we have handpicked a few of the unique festivals celebrated in West Bengal.
 To celebrate the never-ending and eternal spirit of the community in West Bengal, get apprised with the festivals listed below that add more charm.
+Let’s check out the list of famous West Bengal festival names!

 Durga Puja is a famous festival of West Bengal that is celebrated with great joy.
 Some festivals are so deeply related to a place and Durga Puja in West Bengal is one such evident festival that is known to all.
 Also known as Durga Pujo, Akalbodhan, Sharadiya Pujo, Maha Pujo, Maayer Pujo, the popular Hindu festival is marked with the arrival of Goddess Durga on earth along with her clan that includes Lord Shiva, Lord Ganesha, Goddess Saraswati, and Lord Kartikeya.